dynamy/ocp18/apps/helloworld-msa/README.md

 In this example, `OS_MASTER_IP` refers to the IP of your OpenShift cluster's master and has to be provided for the application's services to be properly exposed to the outside world.

 After deployment, you can look up the addresses the application services are exposed at via `oc status`.
+A user would typically access the application via the `frontend`service.